kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/IT_Foundations/cloud_computing.md

-# Computer Cloud - Data and Information
+# Cloud Computing- Data and Information

 ## What is computer cloud or cloud computing?